rwxrob/zet/docs/2729/README.md

-# Positive things about NeoVim
+# Positive things about Neovim

 * It's what most people use so easy to collaborate
 * Floating screenkey window (`NStefan002/screenkey.nvim`)